 Makerspace at St. Albert Public Library

-Make the most of Makerspace, a space to share ideas, make and experiment.
-Whether it’s robots, papercrafts, coding, art, music … this space is for everyone.
-In May, Makerspace will be open Saturday, June 22 from 1:30 to 3:30 p.m.
+Makerspace is your space to share ideas, make and experiment.
+Whether it’s robots, papercrafts, coding, art, music, this space is for everyone.
+Makerspace will be open Saturday, Aug.
+24 from 1:30 to 3:30 p.m.
 The Makerspace is drop-in and is for all ages.
 St. Albert Public Library, inside St. Albert Place, 5 St. Anne Street.